wp-plugins/ebay-auction-flash-widget-embed-code/readme.txt

 === Plugin Name ===
 Contributors: RTM Communications
 Requires at least: 2.7
-Tested up to: 3.3
+Tested up to: 3.8.1
-Stable tag: 0.9.1
+Stable tag: 0.9.6

-Embed a beautiful Flash object for eBay auction items using the simple [ebayflash] shortcode.
+Embed a beautiful Flash object for eBay auction items using the simple [ebayflash] shortcode plugin.
 Voila: a dynamic flash item updated in real-time.

 == Description ==

 Do you write about eBay auctions?
 Instead of using a simple, boring link to an eBay auction, embed this beautiful Flash widget right inside your post or page.
 It will show complete details about the auction, including photos, number of bids, current price, high bidder, number of views and much more. all without sending your readers away from your site.
 It's a great way to keep readers on your site, while given them all the information they need.
 It's dynamically update in real-time.

-See it in action at www.iphone-sale.com
+See it in action at www.oxycodone.us

 == Installation ==